nginxinc/nginx-loadbalancer-kubernetes/README.md

 One way to contribute is to help us test NKL.
 We are looking for people to test NKL in a variety of environments.

-If you are curious about the implementation, you should certainly browse the code, but first you might wish to refer to the [Design](docs/DESIGN.md) document.
+If you are curious about the implementation, you should certainly browse the code, but first you might wish to refer to the [design document](docs/DESIGN.md).
 Some of the design decisions are explained there.

 ## Roadmap